rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 # Lessons Learned
 - When you don't need specific dependencies, use BashOperator or PythonOperator
 - When your tasks need specific dependencies, it's better to use **KubernetesOperator**.
-- Subdags are useful when you need to repeat a serie of tasks for each S3 file, but you need to be careful to control the size of the queue.
+- In addition, SubDAGs are useful when you need to repeat a series of tasks for each S3 file.
+However, you need to ensure that you control the size of the queue.